huggingface/community-events/whisper-fine-tuning-event/README.md

 Make sure to change the `--dataset_config_name` and `--language` to the correct values for your language!
 See also how we combine the train and validation splits as `--train_split_name="train+validation"`.
 This is recommended for low-resource languages (it probably isn't strictly necessary for Spanish, where the `"train"` split for Common Voice 11 contains ample training data).
 We also assign a `"model_index_name"` - a pretty name that will go on the model card.
+If you are training on a very small dataset (< 10 hours), it is advisable to disable streaming mode: `--streaming="False"`.

 We provide the train/eval batch sizes for the "small" checkpoint fine-tuned on a 1x A100 device.
 Depending on your device and checkpoint, you might need to lower these values.
 Refer to the subsection [Recommended Training Configurations](#recommended-training-configurations)